-Over a nine year period, a series of contemporary art projects will appear at King’s Cross, celebrating the area’s heritage and its future.
-With a rich tradition of cultural activity and many world-class cultural organisations based in the area, the art programme has been central to the development of King’s Cross since work began.
+Over a nine year period, a series of contemporary art projects will appear on the buildings and public spaces at King’s Cross, celebrating the area’s heritage and its future.
+With a rich tradition of creative activity and many world-class cultural organisations based in the area, the art programme has been central to the development of King’s Cross since work began.

 The role of art was identified in the King’s Cross Central Public Realm Strategy in 2004.
 The strategy recognised that activated, animated, welcoming public spaces are critical to the success of the development and that public space should be conceived as a series of well-connected areas, well integrated with the surrounding city, inclusive and accessible.